jonmartz/FinalProjectML/README.md

 Dalalyan, Arnak S., and Alexandre B. Tsybakov.
 "Aggregation by exponential weighting and sharp oracle inequalities."
 International Conference on Computational Learning Theory.
 Springer, Berlin, Heidelberg, 2007.
 Miron B. Kursa, Witold R. Rudnicki: “Feature Selection with the Boruta Package".
 Feature Selection with the Boruta Package.
 September 2010, Volume 36, Issue 11.
 Guedj and Srinivasa Desikan (2020), Kernel-based ensemble learning in Python.
 Information.
-Guedj and Srinivasa Desikan (2018), Pycobra: A Python Toolbox for Ensemble Learning and Visualisation.
+Guedj and Srinivasa Desikan (2018), Pycobra: A Python Toolbox for Ensemble Learning and Visualization.
 Journal of Machine Learning Research.